sypsyp97/AutoCitation/README.md

 AutoCitation automatically analyzes your text content and generates relevant academic citations from arXiv using Google `gemini-1.5-flash` and `glm-4-flash` from ZhipuAI.
 It then integrates the citations into your text using LaTeX `\cite{}` citation commands and return the cooresponding BibTeX entries.

-`glm-4-flash` can be basically used without any limits for free, so it is really suitable for generating searching queries. `gemini-1.5-flash` is also free but with some limits, so it is good for generating contents with suitable citations.

 ## 🎉 Demo

 ![AutoCitation Demo](example.gif)